 Editorial: “Humanized” Large Animal Cancer Models: Accelerating Time and Effectiveness of Clinical Trials

-- 1Department of Radiology, University of Illinois at Chicago, United States
+- 1Department of Radiology, University of Illinois at Chicago, Chicago, IL, United States

-- 2Department of Health Technology, Technical University of Denmark, Denmark
+- 2Department of Health Technology, Technical University of Denmark, Lyngby, Denmark

-- 3Department of Animal Sciences, University of Illinois at Urbana-Champaign, United States
+- 3Department of Animal Sciences, University of Illinois, Urbana, IL, United States

-- 4Biomedical & Genomic Research Group, Department of Animal Sciences, University of Wisconsin–Madison, United States
+- 4Biomedical and Genomic Research Group, Department of Animal Sciences, University of Wisconsin–Madison, Madison, WI, United States

-In the United States alone, excluding contributions from governmental agencies and academic institutions, the private sector invests between US$1.8–2.6 billion for drug and between US$75–$94 million for medical device development (Schomberg et al., 2016).
-From inception to regulatory approval, the development process requires approximately 13 years for drugs and 4.5 years for devices.
-Despite the time, cost, and effort, new therapies experience an 86–95% failure rate, primarily in the course of human clinical trials (Schomberg et al., 2016; Wong et al., 2019).
-Cancer drugs seem to pose the greatest challenge with only 3.4–6.4% of those entering human clinical trials successfully advancing through to clinical care (Wong et al., 2019).
+In the United States alone, excluding contributions from governmental agencies and academic institutions, the private sector invests between US$1.8–2.6 billion for each drug and between US$75–94 million for each medical device development (1).
+From inception to regulatory approval, the development process requires ~13 years for drugs and 4.5 years for devices.
+Despite the time, cost, and effort, new therapies experience an 86–95% failure rate, primarily in the course of human clinical trials (1, 2).
+Cancer drugs seem to pose the greatest challenge with only 3.4–6.4% of those entering human clinical trials successfully advancing through to clinical use (2).

 As the vast majority of drugs tested in small animal cancer models fail in human clinical trials, there is a need for large animal models to accurately translate results obtained in small animal models to human clinical use, and also address unmet clinical needs.
 In addition, the majority of preclinical immunotherapy studies conducted in rodents have translated poorly to the clinic due to substantial differences between murine and human immunology.
-As the porcine and canine immune systems display substantial homology to that of humans, these large animals represent excellent platforms for preclinical investigation of cancer immunotherapies (Overgaard et al., 2018).
-Porcine (Schook et al., 2015) and canine (Vail and MacEwen, 2000) cancer models are thus rapidly gaining acceptance and popularity for use in cancer research, and are being recognized as valuable tools for testing of drugs and devices in co-clinical trials.
+As the porcine and canine immune systems display substantial homology to that of humans, these large animals represent excellent platforms for preclinical investigation of cancer immunotherapies (4).
+Porcine (5) and canine (6) cancer models are thus rapidly gaining acceptance and popularity for use in cancer research, and are being recognized as valuable tools for testing of drugs and devices in co-clinical trials.
 The continued development of genomic and phenomic tools and databases also provides the ability through genome editing to create “humanized” experimental large animal models that can support interventional targeted cancer drug and device development.
-These large animal models also allow for the inclusion of relevant comorbidities such as alcohol-induced cirrhosis, nonalcoholic steatohepatitis (NASH), diabetes, obesity, and cardiovascular disease.
+These large animal models also allow for the inclusion of relevant comorbidities such as alcohol-induced cirrhosis, non-alcoholic steatohepatitis (NASH), diabetes, obesity, and cardiovascular disease.